Biden says Cuomo should resign if investigation confirms sexual harassment allegations - KVIA

 President Joe Biden said in an interview aired Tuesday that Democratic New York Gov. Andrew Cuomo should resign if an investigation confirms the allegations of sexual harassment against him.

-Asked by ABC News’ George Stephanopoulous if Cuomo should step down if the investigation confirms the allegations, Biden replied, “Yes.”
+Asked by ABC News’ George Stephanopoulos if Cuomo should step down if the investigation confirms the allegations, Biden replied, “Yes.”

 “I think he’ll probably end up being prosecuted, too,” Biden said.

-Note: This story has been updated with comments from Gov. Cuomo during a teleconference call Wednesday.